LOCAL IMPACT

 Talks and Entertainment

 The Fan Zone is open and free to attend for everyone (public and participants).
-The Fan Zone is located in Ann St.
+The Fan Zone is located in Ann St (subject to final confirmation).

 How much noise will The Gralloch generate?